faresmillane/selenium-orchestrator/README.md

 Before starting the selenium server, configure your package.json and download the selenium server jar and driver binaries, it will download the selenium grid server jar, chromedriver, geckodriver and msedgedriver binary.

 1- create a configuration file at the root of your project.

-NB: the file must be named "selenium-config.js".
+`NB`: the file must be named "selenium-config.js".

 ```
 module.exports = {